EOEPCA/deployment-guide/docs/quickstart/simple-deployment.md

   _To configure an external-facing deployment with TLS protection, then see section [Public Deployment](scripted-deployment.md#public-deployment)_
 * No TLS for service ingress endpoints
 * Configuration of 'open' interfaces - i.e. service/API endpoints that are not protected and can accessed without authentication.
 This facilitates experimentation with the services
-* Configuration of ADES stage-out to a local instance of `minio`, on the assumption that access to CREODIAS buckets for stage-out (via Workspace) is not an option
+* Configuration of ADES stage-out to a local instance of `minio`, to avoid the need to create a Workspace for each user

 ## Initiate Deployment